nandcoder/FinTrack/README.md

 # FinTrack <a href="http://34.131.169.168/">|AMD instance hosted link|</a> <a href="https://youtu.be/GW1fLwpzIvk">|Demo Video|</a>
-A Web App built for Splitting bill among friends while on a trip.
+A Web App built for splitting bill among friends while on a trip.

-# PPT Link showing the IDEA and the SOLUTION - <a href="https://drive.google.com/file/d/1ToIpn5ARSm9cpdmct7M6TuMYlO6rvwg1/view?usp=sharing">View File</a>
+## PPT Link showing the IDEA and the SOLUTION - <a href="https://drive.google.com/file/d/1ToIpn5ARSm9cpdmct7M6TuMYlO6rvwg1/view?usp=sharing">View File</a>

-# Details about the app
+## Details about the app

 While on a long trip, Splitting bills has always been a headache, be it at a restaurant, auto fare, Hotel check-ins.
 It often leads to misunderstandings and sometimes even to the end of friendship.
 Fortunately, we live in a digital era where technology can solve this problem for us.
 With this we got the idea of